Deploy GCP Cloud Function with Http Trigger

 Deploy to GCP Cloud

-After test the cloud function at local, when ready you can run below command to deploy the code to the GCP Cloud Function.
+After testing the cloud function locally, when you're ready you can run the below command to deploy the code to GCP Cloud Functions.

 gcloud functions deploy myHttpCloudFunctionName --gen2 --region=us-central1 --runtime=nodejs18 --entry-point=myHttpFunctionName --trigger-http --allow-unauthenticated

-If the deploy run well, you should see the new HTTP Cloud Functions as below, and if you copy the URL to run at browser, should be see the ok at your page.
-Test Cloud Function Http End Point
+If the deployment runs successfully, you should see the new HTTP Cloud Function as shown below.
+If you copy the URL and run it in a browser, you should see ok on the page.